-- your spouse or civil partner - a cohabitee, that is a person with whom you live as a spouse or civil partner - your minor children or minor grandchildren who are under 18 years of age - your spouse's or civil partner's or cohabitee's minor children or minor grandchildren who are under 18 years of age - trustees when you, or another relevant person is a beneficiary of the trust - closed companies when you, or another relevant person are participants in the close company (for example shareholders).
+- your spouse or civil partner - a cohabitee, that is a person with whom you live as a spouse or civil partner - your minor children or minor grandchildren who are under 18 years of age - your spouse's or civil partner's or cohabitee's minor children or minor grandchildren who are under 18 years of age - trustees when you are, or another relevant person is, a beneficiary of the trust - close companies when you are, or another relevant person is a participant in the close company for example as shareholders - a company which is a 51% subsidiary of a close company in which you are, or another relevant person is, a participant.
+(This applies from 22 April 2009.)